Hailing from India, ashwagandha is known as the ginseng of Ayurvedic medicine.

 After kava kava, St. John's wort is one of the most common remedies for treating depression among those seeking non-pharmaceutical medications.

 As we know, many antidepressants also reduce anxiety.
-There is strong evidence that St. John's wort is effective for treating mild to moderate depression.
+There is strong evidence that St. John's wort is effective for treating mild to moderate anxiety.

 However, there is not much data on its efficacy for managing anxiety.